AP Chinese Language and Culture

 Advanced Placement (AP) Chinese Language and Culture (commonly known as AP Chinese) is a course and exam offered by the College Board as a part of the Advanced Placement Program in the United States.
 It requires proficiencies throughout the Intermediate range as described in the American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines.
 The course interweaves language and culture learning and is conducted mostly in Mandarin Chinese.
-The first AP Chinese test was administered on May 9, 2007.
-This course has the highest percentage of 5 scores out of all AP tests, a result of many native Chinese speakers taking the exam.
+The first AP Chinese courses were offered worldwide in the fall of 2006, followed by the exam in May 2007.

+Topic outline

+The course consists of six units, covering key topics relevant to both the coursework and the exam.

 Exam

 The AP Chinese Language and Culture Exam is approximately 2 hours and 15 minutes in length.
 It assesses Interpersonal, Interpretive, and Presentational communication skills in Mandarin Chinese, along with knowledge of Chinese culture.

 Section I consists of multiple-choice questions.